 A sandwich board features six sandwiches built on the panaderia’s fresh-baked bread and uses only high quality meats, cheeses and fresh vegetables.
 Your sandwich can be built on sliced bread (including the fabled green chile bread) or sub sandwich bread.

-in the November, 2010 edition of New Mexico Magazine I was asked to write an article showcasing the use of turkey for breakfast, lunch and dinner in three Albuquerque restaurants.
+In the November, 2010 edition of New Mexico Magazine I was asked to write an article showcasing the use of turkey for breakfast, lunch and dinner in three Albuquerque restaurants.
 My featured lunch selection was Golden Crown’s Turkey & Swiss sandwich (served with mayonnaise, Italian dressing, deli mustard, onions, tomatoes, lettuce and a kosher pickle).
 It is an outstanding sandwich–and thankfully NOT named the “Albuquerque Turkey” as so many turkey sandwiches (particularly those offered by chains) seem to be.
 Crafted on the Panaderia’s fabulous bread and adorned with vegetables grown on the premises on a hydroponic (a method of growing plants in water using mineral nutrient solutions with no soil) garden, the sandwich is accompanied by a biscochito and chips.

-I also had the opportunity to introduce the world to Golden Crown on an article called “America’s Best Food Regions” published on the May, 2011 edition of Frommer’s Budget Travel Magazine.
+I also had the opportunity to introduce the world to Golden Crown in an article entitled “America’s Best Food Regions” published on the May, 2011 edition of Frommer’s Budget Travel Magazine.
 Along with bloggers from other storied American food regions, I was given 500 words to explain why New Mexico’s “Chile Country” reigns supreme over other culinary regions.
 Naturally the Golden Crown was one of six purveyors of America’s most incendiary regional cuisine I wrote about.

 It’s no surprise this humble bakery was also featured in the Unique Boutique section of the November, 2005 edition of New Mexico Magazine.
 In May, 2007, the magazine published a lengthier article profiling Pratt and his passion for baking.
 It’s no longer a surprise when the Golden Crown Panaderia receives national accolades….such as a designation as the “best place for a book stop” from Southwest Airlines’ Spirit magazine.
 The magazine extolled the green chile bread and urged readers to “buy a loaf and snack away during an extended session.”